La Dolce Vita Vineyard

 A ryegrass cover crop

 After years of working the land, Scott’s ultimate goal is to turn this incredible, family-owned property into one of the great vineyards of the Willamette Valley.
 He and Diane are building something special to pass along to their children, and generations to come.
-With a new AVA pending approval for the Tualatin Hills region, a passionate family at the helm and a great vineyard team in place, we have no doubt that Scott’s dream is coming true.
+With a new AVA approved for the Tualatin Hills region, a passionate family at the helm, and a great vineyard team in place, we have no doubt that Scott’s dream is coming true.

 -Dane Campbell | Certified Sommelier & Certified Specialist of Wine | Pike Road Retail Wine Director